ThornTechPublic/PGPDecryptionLambda/src/main/AWS/README.md

 ARCHIVE:
     Type: Boolean
     Default: false
-    Descritption: "If true, files that have already been decrypted will be moved into an archive folder in the source bucket"
+    Descritption: "(Optional) If true, files that have already been decrypted will be moved into an archive folder in the source bucket"
 ERROR:
     Type: Boolean
     Default: false
-    Descritption: "If true, files that encounter an error will decrypting will be moved into an error folder in the source bucket"
+    Descritption: "(Optional) If true, files that encounter an error will decrypting will be moved into an error folder in the source bucket"
 ```

 ## Bucket setup